mosbth/oauth-tec-study/OAuth_Technical_Study.md

 You should/need to use HTTPS for the redirection URL.

 You need to have the system running on a public server.

+What are we asking to get from the login provider?

+* Email
+* Profile data such as name?

+Should we use OAuth or OpenID/BankID and was is the implications?